Our Mission

 • Supporters who care about giving those who are overlooked in our community an opportunity to share their unique voice and talent.

-The program is completely FREE for all performers and audience members!
+for all performers and audience members!

 About Big Heart Theater

-About Lisa Lee Schmidt, Founder & Executive Director
+Lisa Lee Schmidt, Founder & Executive Director